apache/flink/docs/apis/streaming_guide.md

 </dependency>
 {% endhighlight %}

-##### Installing RabbitMQ
+#### Installing RabbitMQ
 Follow the instructions from the [RabbitMQ download page](http://www.rabbitmq.com/download.html).
-After the installation the server automatically starts and the application connecting to RabbitMQ can be launched.
+After the installation the server automatically starts, and the application connecting to RabbitMQ can be launched.

 #### RabbitMQ Source